Book Project

 Book Project Title:

-Being Seen By the State: Social Policy and Changing Citizenship Boundaries in Pakistan
+Being Seen By the State: Social Policy and the Politics of Poverty Relief in Pakistan

-Under what conditions do states with fragmented democratic institutions and high levels of corruption implement programmatic social policies to address poverty and inequality in the Global South?
-What consequences do the design and implementation of these social policies have for previously excluded citizens, who face high barriers in participating in politics and accessing the state.
-My book manuscript addresses these questions by analyzing the political origins and citizenship consequences of Pakistan’s largest social safety net: The Benazir Income Support Programme (BISP), one of the largest unconditional cash transfer (UCT) programs targeted at exclusively at women in the Global South.
+Under what conditions do states with high levels of inequality and clientelism in the provision of public services, implement programmatic social policies to address poverty and vunerability?
+What consequences do the design and implementation of these social policies have for previously excluded citizens, particularly women, who face high barriers in participating in politics and accessing the local state.
+My book manuscript addresses how public policies designed to address poverty and inequality can help reshape politics and create important policy feedback in weak institutional settings, by analyzing the political origins and citizenship consequences of Pakistan’s largest social safety net: The Benazir Income Support Programme (BISP), one of the largest cash transfer programs targeted at exclusively at women in the Global South.

 BISP was established in 2008, during Pakistan’s most recent and tenuous democratic transition.
-Over the span of a decade (2008-18), BISP has rapidly expanded social welfare coverage to over 5.5 million women and their households nationwide, with a goal to cover 20% of the population.
-The first part of the monograph examines the political origins of programmatic social policy expansion in Pakistan.
-The second part analyzes the effect of the BISP cash transfer on beneficiaries’ political participation and engagement with formal and informal local governance institutions.
+Over the span of a decade (2008-18), BISP has rapidly expanded social welfare coverage to over 7 million women and their households nationwide, with a goal to cover 20% of the population.
+The monograph examines the political conditions that enabled the building of a programmatic social safety net targted at women in rural Pakistan.
+The book also analyses the policy feedback effects on program recipients political participation and engagement with both formal and informal governance institutions in rural Pakistan.

-I use a mixed methods research design, combining a variety of data sources collected during sixteen months of field research in four districts in Pakistan.
-This research includes a unique quasi-experimental household survey with 2254 respondents, 70 semi-structured qualitative interviews, four focus groups and historical process tracing of social policy expansion over time.
-Using a variety of research methods has allowed me to collect diverse sources data and triangulate evidence to answer these questions and challenge alternative explanations.
+I use a mixed methods research design, combining a variety of data sources collected during eighteen months of field research in four districts in Pakistan.
+This research includes a original household survey with 2254 respondents, including program recipients and those who narrowly missed eligibility, focus groups with BISP program recipients and fifty semi-structured qualitative interviews with politicians, bureaucrats and donor consultants involved in program design and implementation.

 I conclude the monograph by placing the Pakistani case of social policy expansion in comparative perspective with three other notable welfare programs in new democracies in the Global South: India, Brazil and Mexico.
-My analysis of the politics of social welfare expansion in Pakistan, seeks to make an original contribution to the study of the political origins and consequences of social policy expansion, state capacity and state-citizen linkages in new democracies in the Global South.
+My analysis of the politics of social policy expansion in Pakistan, seeks to make an contribution to the study of the political consequences of programmatic social policy expansion on state-citizen linkages and political inclusion of excluded citizens, particularly women, in new democracies in the Global South.